toriwang24/portfolio/index.md

 # Welcome to my Website!

 I am a Data and Technology Associate Consultant at PwC, where I conduct data science and engineering for our private equity value & capital markets value creation practice.
 I am passionate about innovative practices for data management and analytics, and effectively commmunicating the tangible results of data driven insights!

 * * *

 ## Work Experience
 ### PwC Consulting Services
-#### San Francisco, CA
 Data and Technology Solutions Consultant

 * Managed ETL processes in SSMS (SQL), Alteryx, and Azure Data Factory to organize client financial data into meaningful schemas for future analytical processing and business needs reporting through Power BI.